Executive Mayor in Zimbabwe

-A Mayoral executive system is a system of municipal government which allows for the exercise of executive authority through an executive mayor in whom the executive leadership of the municipality is vested and who is assisted by a mayoral committee.
+A Mayoral executive system allows for the exercise of executive authority through an executive mayor in whom the executive leadership of the municipality is vested and who is assisted by a mayoral committee.

 Since independence, we have had ceremonial mayors and then later, executive mayors.
 The government thought the executive mayors interfered with the work and authority of the actual chief executive, the town clerks.
 Where a company has an executive chairman, there cannot be another chief executive as there will be conflict between the two centres of authority running the same company.